-9.3.4.5 Signal Monitoring and Pull-up/Pull-down
+9.3.4.5 Signal Monitoring and Pullup and Pulldown

-The TPS65983 has comparators that may be enabled to interrupt the core when a switching event occurs on any of the port inputs.
+The TPS65983B has comparators that may be enabled to interrupt the core when a switching event occurs on any of the port inputs.
 The input parameters for the detection are shown in Port Data Multiplexer Signal Monitoring Pullup and Pulldown Characteristics.
 These comparators are disconnected by application code when these pins are not digital signals but an analog voltage.

-The TPS65983 has pull-ups and pull-downs between the first and second stage multiplexers of the port switch for each port output: C_SBU1/2, C_USB_TP/N, C_USB_BP/N. The configurable pull-up and pull-down resistances between each multiplexer are shown in Figure 45.
+The TPS65983B has pullups and pulldowns between the first and second stage multiplexers of the port switch for each port output: C_SBU1/2, C_USB_TP/N, C_USB_BP/N. The configurable pullup and pulldown resistances between each multiplexer are shown in Figure 46.